The Master and Margarita: English translations

-Several literary critics hailed the Burgin/Tiernan O’Connor translation as the most accurate and complete English translation, particularly when read in tandem with the matching annotations by Bulgakov's biographer, Ellendea Proffer.
-However, these judgements predate translations by Pevear & Volokhonsky, Karpelson, Aplin, and Dougherty.
+Several literary critics hailed the Burgin/Tiernan O'Connor translation as the most accurate and complete English translation, particularly when read in tandem with the matching annotations by Bulgakov's biographer, Ellendea Proffer.
+However, these judgements predate translations by Pevear and Volokhonsky, Karpelson, Aplin, and Dougherty.
 The Karpelson translation, even when republished in the UK by Wordsworth, has not been Anglicised, and retains North American spellings and idioms.

 Cultural influence

 The book was listed in Le Monde's 100 Books of the Century.
-Also, when asked by Tyler Cowen, "What’s your favorite novel?" the technologist Peter Thiel answered, "If you want something a little more intellectual, it’s probably the Bulgakov novel The Master and Margarita where the devil shows up in Stalinist Russia, and succeeds, and gives everybody what they want, and everything goes haywire.
-It’s hard, because no one believes he’s real."
+Also, when asked by Tyler Cowen, "What's your favorite novel?" the technologist Peter Thiel answered, "If you want something a little more intellectual, it's probably the Bulgakov novel The Master and Margarita where the devil shows up in Stalinist Russia, and succeeds, and gives everybody what they want, and everything goes haywire.
+It's hard, because no one believes he's real."

-"Manuscripts don't burn"
+Manuscripts don't burn

-A memorable and much-quoted line in The Master and Margarita is: "manuscripts don't burn" (рукописи не горят).
-The Master is a writer who is plagued both by his own mental problems and the harsh political criticism faced by most Soviet writers in 1930s Moscow in the Stalinist Soviet Union He burns his treasured manuscript in an effort to cleanse his mind from the troubles the work has brought him.
+A memorable and much-quoted line in The Master and Margarita is "manuscripts don't burn" (рукописи не горят).
+The Master is a writer who is plagued both by his own mental problems and the harsh political criticism faced by most Soviet writers in 1930s Moscow in the Stalinist Soviet Union.
+He burns his treasured manuscript in an effort to cleanse his mind from the troubles the work has brought him.
 When they finally meet, Woland asks to see the Master's novel; the Master apologizes for not being able to do so, as he had burnt it.
-Woland to him saying, "You can't have done.
+Woland replies, "You can't have done.
 Manuscripts don't burn."
 There is a deeply autobiographical element reflected in this passage.
 Bulgakov burned an early copy of The Master and Margarita for much the same reasons as he expresses in the novel.
 Also this may refer to Christopher Marlowe's Dr. Faustus where the hero, deviating from previous tales of 'The Devil's Pact', is unable to burn his books or repent to a merciful God.